eclipse/vorto-examples/Readme.md

-# Vorto IoT Add-ons
+# Vorto Examples

-This repository contains [Eclipse Vorto](https://www.eclipse.org/vorto) plugins that have been implemented using the Vorto SDK.
+This repository contains example code that have been implemented using the [Eclipse Vorto SDK](https://www.eclipse.org/vorto).

 ## Vorto Generator Plugins